Relating categorical dimensions in topology and symplectic geometry: Categorical setup

 When covering a space, we have several different metrics of efficiency.
 First, we should assume that we cover the space with ``simple'' pieces.
 Secondly, we should try to cover our space with a minimal number of pieces or with the smallest amount of overlap.
 By varying these parameters, we get different measures of the complexity of a topological space.

 A classical measure of the complexity of the space is the Lebesgue covering dimension, which is the smallest number $n$ so that every cover admits a refinement of ply $n+1$.
+The ply of a cover is the smallest $k$ so that $\bigcap_{i\in I} U_i=\emptyset$ whenever $|I|>k$.
 For a smooth manifold $M$, this is always the dimension of $M$.
 Observe that the Lebesgue covering dimension is not a homotopy invariant.
-The Lebesgue covering dimension on metric spaces provides an upper bound for the good covering dimension, which is the minimal depth $k$ over all good \v{C}ech covers of $M$.
+The Lebesgue covering dimension on metric spaces provides an upper bound for the good covering dimension, which is the minimal depth $k$ over all good covers of $M$.
 The existence of such a cover implies that the \v{C}ech cohomology groups of the constant sheaf are supported only in degrees $0$ to $k$.

 Another interesting measure of covering is the Lusternik-Schnirelmann category $\LS(M)$, which is the smallest number of open sets $U_i$ that cover $M$ such that the inclusions $\phi_i: U_i \hookrightarrow M $ are all null-homotopic.
 We note that the open set $U_i$ may be disconnected and count as a single open set.
 It is a theorem that $\LS(M)$ depends just on the homotopy type of $M$ \cite{james1978category}.
 It is known that the cuplength (with any coefficients) of $M$ is a lower bound for $\LS(M)$.